-2. Appropriate placement and curing methods.
+2. Selection of appropriate placement and curing methods.

 Due to the alternate freezing and thawing cycle, the ground rises slightly.
 Normally, the ground rises when it freezes and settles back down during the thawing action.
-In such condition, if the concrete associated with the soil such as a slab does not rise and subsequently settle down with the soil then cracks may develop in it.
+In such condition, if the concrete associated with the soil does not rise and subsequently settle down with the soil then cracks may develop in it.
 Such cracks are known as heaving concrete cracks.
 Moreover, the deep spreading roots of trees may also cause a similar rise of the ground thereby forming heave cracks.